theRTB/ForzaGUI/README.md

 #### settings_guiled.json
 Settings file for the shiftlights.
 Most settings apart from led_height, led_width and sequence are also editable inside the GUI and saved on clicking the Update button.
 Telemetry is sent 60 times per second, one *frame* is therefore 16.66... milliseconds.
-* shiftlight_x: Initial spawn location of the shiftlight window on the horizontal axis, default 860
+* shiftlight_x: Initial spawn location of the shiftlight window on the horizontal axis, defaults to 960
-* shiftlight_y: Initial spawn location of the shiftlight window on the vertical axis, default 540
+* shiftlight_y: Initial spawn location of the shiftlight window on the vertical axis, defaults to 540
 * illumination_interval: Duration of shiftlight interval.
-It is the distance between the first state lighting up and the optimal shift rpm, default 60 frames (one second)
+It is the distance between the first state lighting up and the optimal shift rpm, defaults to 60 frames (one second)
 * reaction_time: time in frames to react to the shift state (all cyan).
 Optimal shift rpm is x frames into the shift state.
 Must be between 0 and 1/5th of the interval.
-Default 10 frames.
+Defaults to 10 frames.
 * distance_from_revlimit_ms: distance in frames from hitting rev limit.
 Due to the cost of hitting rev limit, we force a minimum distance in time and absolute value.
 Optimal shift rpm is shifted according to this number.
-Default 5 frames.
+Defaults to 5 frames.
 * distance_from_revlimit_pct": distance as a percentage of rev limit.
 The optimal shift rpm is shifted lower if it is closer than x% to rev limit.
-Default 99% as 0.99.
+Defaults to 99% as 0.99.
 * hysteresis_pct_revlimit: Shiftlight state is only allowed to drop after live rpm has dropped by this value (taken as a percentage of rev limit) below state trigger rpm.
-Default 5% as 0.05.
+Defaults to 5% as 0.05.
 * state_dropdown_delay: After going up in state, state may not drop for x frames.
-Default to 0 currently.
+Defaults to 0 currently.
 * led_height: Vertical size of LED rectangles in shiftlight window.
-Defaults to 40
+Defaults to 40 pixels
 * led_width": Horizontal size of LED rectangles in shiftlight window.
-Defaults to 40
+Defaults to 40 pixels
 * sequence": Pattern style. *"linear"* is left to right (McLaren pattern), *"sides"* is sides to center (Porsche pattern).
 Defaults to *"linear"*

 Original GUI code by https://github.com/Juice-XIJ/forza_auto_gear